Random Ridge Winery

 real lights!

-Most years Random Ridge hosts a summertime Obscure Wines of the World Tasting event and in the winter there is a “male bonding pruning extravaganza” for a cadre of grape-growing comrades.
-Bill continues his interest in poetry, largely as a reader and a collector, and over the years has self-published his own work including Youthful Folly, Visions of Baja, Across Purpose, and Unemployed Wizards.
+Most years Random Ridge hosts a summertime Obscure Wines of the World Tasting event and a winter “male bonding pruning extravaganza” for a cadre of grape-growing comrades.
+Bill's interest in poetry continues, largely as a reader and a collector, and over the years he has self-published his own work including Youthful Folly, Visions of Baja, Across Purpose, and Unemployed Wizards.
 His poems focus on: what else? winegrowing and surfing.

 Bill balances his loves of surfing and winegrowing.
 “Surfing and wine complement one another: the seasonality of looking after the vineyard and making wine gives me the opportunity to travel in the summer pre-harvest and in the winter post-harvest.”